SolarWinds: SUNBURST

 On December 15, 2020, SolarWinds reported the breach to the Securities and Exchange Commission.
 However, SolarWinds continued to distribute malware-infected updates, and did not immediately revoke the compromised digital certificate used to sign them.

 On December 16, 2020, German IT news portal Heise.de reported that SolarWinds had for some time been encouraging customers to disable anti-malware tools before installing SolarWinds products.

 On December 17, 2020, SolarWinds said they would revoke the compromised certificates by December 21, 2020.

 On December 21, 2020, Attorney General William Barr stated that he believed that the SolarWinds hack appears to have been perpetrated by Russia, contradicting speculations by President Donald Trump that China, not Russia, might be to blame.

 In late December 2020, Trustwave, a cybersecurity firm, reached out to SolarWinds to report new security flaws they had discovered in software produced by SolarWinds.
 Although these vulnerabilities hadn't been taken advantage of by hackers, it raised questions concerning the network security of SolarWinds' customers.

 The magnitude of the monetary damage has yet to be calculated, but on January 14, 2021, CRN.com reported that the attack could cost cyber insurance firms at least $90 million.

 On March 1, 2021, SolarWinds CEO, Sudhakar Ramakrishna, blamed a company intern for using an insecure password ("solarwinds123") on their update server.
 Speculation that this led to the attack is discounted by the company and security professionals.
 More than the intern using a weak password, experts noted that the main issue this fact highlights is the poor security culture the company has.

+In the aftermath of the incident there has been question raised within the US Government about the role Microsoft carried out in enabling the breach.
+This relates to the "golden SAML" vulnerability in Microsoft's directory offerings that the company had knowledge of but did not address.
+Senator Ron Wyden questioned why the US Government spent so much money on Microsoft software without the company warning it of this hacking technique.